 Turmeric, also known as Curcuma Longa, is an exotic plant that originally comes from India, but nowadays it’s also cultivated in other tropical parts of Asia.
 The yellow powder that we know comes from the root of the plant and it has many purposes – medical, culinary and beauty related.
 The plant itself is popular, as well, because of its beautiful flowers and tropical appearance.

-So whenever you need turmeric to add an exotic look to your garden or you want to take advantage of its many unique usages, here is a handy guide on how to take care of this plant.
+So whenever you need turmeric to add an exotic look to your garden or you want to take advantage of its many unique usages, the professionals at Fantastic Gardeners present to you this handy guide on how to take care of this plant.

 Curcuma is mostly used in Asian cuisines for adding colour to food.
 It also has a very specific, mustardy, bitter flavour and aroma that is perfect to spice up various dishes.